girwandhakal/Product-Construction/README.md

     - A PNG file containing an image of the resulting DFA will be saved to a file called "min_graph.png".
 This file will also be overwritten after any subsequent executions of the program.

     - The file "test_minimization.py" was used to conduct an experiment for our report.
 The actual implementation of minimization is within main.py.

+    - If you wish to run the program without Graphviz (or are having problems installing), place a '#' at the beginning of line 555 in main.py to comment out this code.